Last update: 04.08.2019

-Still, at least they provide an email address ([email protected]), so users aren’t completely in the dark.
+Still, at least they provide an email address, so users aren’t completely in the dark.

-The other side of the coin is the Premium option.
-Now, you can access the whole global community of VPNhub servers, boosting speeds dramatically.
-It also explains the pricing plan discounts seen on the mobile version.
-At $14.99 per month or $7.49 per month, if you pay $89.88 for the whole year, it’s among the most expensive VPNs and lacks features available from cheaper competitors.
+In terms of pricing, VPNhub is among the most expensive VPNs and lacks features available from cheaper competitors.
 It also allows you to pay with credit card only, yet another disappointment considering that PornHub allows PayPal, cryptocurrencies, and direct payment.

-Naturally, you can expect faster speeds, better security and “24/7 support” from the Premium package, but those are expected from all paid VPNs.
+Naturally, you can expect faster speeds and better privacy from the Premium package, but those are expected from all paid VPNs.

-Pornhub hopes that with VPNhub Android, Mac, Windows and iOS users will flock to their simplified, branded VPN but are they mistaken?
+Pornhub hopes that with VPNhub, users will flock to their simplified, branded VPN service, but are they mistaken?

-In our VPNhub review team’s opinion, the free option is a decent entry-level VPN and nothing more.
-It’s slow and limited, but easy to use.
-Don’t worry about how to use VPNhub, as it’s pretty basic.
-Go for it if you want to find out more about how VPNs work.
+In our opinion, the free option is an okay-ish entry-level VPN and nothing more.
+It’s relatively slow and rather limited, but easy to use.
+Go for the free version if you want to find out more about how VPNs work.